bal-sm/repo-for-learning/README.md

 let's learn github

 1. created develop branch
-2. try to rebase develop to master
+2. rebased develop to master and nothing to rebase